Sauravionic/FastChat/README.md

 FastChat requires Windows to run.

-Install FastChat by the setup provided in the compressed file in releases.
+Install FastChat by the setup provided in the compressed file in releases [Download from here][https://github.com/Sauravionic/FastChat/releases/tag/FastChat].

 ## Donate